mattermost/docs/source/administration/config-settings.rst

 **True**: Mattermost allows users to sign in using their email and password.

-**False**: sign in with email is disabled and does not appear on the login screen.
+**False**: Sign in with email is disabled and does not appear on the login screen.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableSignInWithEmail": true`` with options ``true`` and ``false`` for above settings respectively.                     |